 Most people on the waterways, whether boaters, other leisure users or Canal and River Trust staff are very friendly and always ready with a helping hand if you need it.

-When you are hiring a Black Prince narrowboat, we’ll take you through our coaching handover session where we’ll cover good canal etiquette as well as the ‘ins and outs’ of the boat itself.
+When you are hiring a Black Prince narrowboat, we’ll take you through our coaching handover session as part of your boat hire experience, where we’ll cover good canal etiquette as well as the ‘ins and outs’ of the boat itself.

 Canal etiquette at a glance

 - Slow down to almost a tick over when cruising past moored boats

 - Move to the RIGHT-HAND SIDE (opposite to driving) of the canal if another boat is coming towards you.